-Descriptions, ullages and conditions of wines are described as correctly as possible at the time of the publication of this catalogue.
+Descriptions, ullages and conditions of wines are described as correctly as possible at the time of the publication of the catalogue.
 Purchasers of old wines must assure themselves regarding ullage levels, labels etc. No returns will be accepted.

 Where a vintage cannot be ascertained from a label, it may still be noted based on cork branding, cellar records or other corroborating evidence including other lots from the same source.

-General abbreviations used in this catalogue
+General abbreviations used in the catalogue

 - OWC: Original Wooden Case